Rainy-Window/fbsave/README.md

    and saved to a local JSON file
 5. You browse your saved posts in the built-in viewer at any time

+- **Secure Local Session Copying:** To simulate a logged-in browser without asking for or storing your actual Facebook email or password, the scraper safely queries your *local* Firefox browser database (`cookies.sqlite`) for authorized `facebook.com` cookies.
+This process happens entirely locally on your own machine.

 ---

 ## 💻 System Requirements